ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 Delta implements the Slurm batch environment to manage access to the compute nodes.
 Use the Slurm commands to run batch jobs or for interactive access to compute nodes.
 See: https://slurm.schedmd.com/quickstart.html for an introduction to Slurm.
-There are two ways to access compute nodes on Delta.
+There are multiple ways to access compute nodes on Delta.

-Batch jobs can be used to access compute nodes.
-Slurm provides a convenient direct way to submit batch jobs, see: https://slurm.schedmd.com/heterogeneous_jobs.html#submitting.
+Batch scripts (sbatch) or Interactive (srun , salloc) , which is right for me?

+- sbatch: Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
+  Sample Slurm batch job scripts are provided in the :ref:`examples` section.
+  For mixed resource heterogeneous jobs see: https://slurm.schedmd.com/heterogeneous_jobs.html#submitting.
   Slurm also supports job arrays for easy management of a set of similar jobs, see:   https://slurm.schedmd.com/job_array.html.

-Sample Slurm batch job scripts are provided in the :ref:`examples` section.
+- :ref:`srun` : For interactive use of a compute node, srun will run a single command through slurm on a compute node. srun blocks, it will wait until slurm has scheduled compute resources and when it returns, the job is complete.

+- :ref:`salloc` : Also interactive, use salloc when you want to reserve compute resources for a period of time and interact with them using multiple commands.
+Each command you type after your salloc session begins will run : on the login node if it is just a normal command, or on your reserved compute resources if prefixed with srun.
+Type "exit" when finished with an salloc allocation if you want to end it before the time expires.

-Direct SSH access to a compute node in a running batch job from a dt-loginNN node is enabled once the job has started:
+Direct SSH access to a compute node in a running job from a dt-loginNN node is enabled once the job has started:

 .. code-block::